How To Start A Nonprofit In Alabama

 You will pay approximately $228 or $236 in combined fees to incorporate an Alabama nonprofit corporation.
 This total includes a required $28 fee to reserve your nonprofit’s name online, a $200 fee to file your nonprofit’s certificate of formation with the Alabama Secretary of State, and a 4% convenience fee if you file your certificate online.

 How Long Does It Take to Start an Alabama Nonprofit?

 The state processes online filings quickly, typically within 2 business days.
-The processing time is pretty much the same for mail filings, at least once the Alabama Secretary of State’s office receives your filing, but the sending and receiving of documents through the mail could tack on an extra few days.
-Expedited services are no longer available in Alabama.
+The processing time is pretty much the same for mail filings, at least once the Alabama Secretary of State’s office receives your filing.
+However, the sending and receiving of documents through the mail could tack on an extra few days.
+Expedited services are not available in Alabama.

 Does an Alabama Nonprofit Need a Registered Agent?

 Alabama requires the appointment of a registered agent to receive services of process (lawsuits) for your nonprofit.
 It’s possible to take on this job yourself, but keep in mind that a registered agent has to be available at a publicly listed physical address during normal business hours.
 If you can’t make that commitment, don’t know of someone else you can trust with the job, or don’t want your personal or office address listed publicly on your Certificate of Formation, it’s best to go with an Alabama registered agent service like Northwest.